bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

    amplitudes of a discrete function spanning the 2-sphere.

-   Number of image volumes corresponds to the number of discrete directions on the unit sphere along which samples for the function in each voxel are provided.
+   Number of image volumes corresponds to the number of discrete directions on the unit sphere along which samples for the spherical function in each voxel are provided; these directions MUST themselves be provided in the associated sidecar JSON file (see [orientation specification](#orientation-specification)).

 1. <a name="data-pdf">*Probability Distribution Functions (PDFs)*</a>: